 Mónica López has been working at UN Environment in Nairobi, Kenya for the past two years, managing projects on mainstreaming, natural capital accounting and ecosystem service valuation.
 Previously at UN Environment, she worked at the joint UN Development Programme- UN Environment Poverty Environment Initiative as Regional Advisor in the Africa Region. where she liaised directly with the country teams to develop and mainstream tools for sustainability and poverty reduction into national development planning.

-Prior to the UN, she worked on Environmental and Food Security Framework Contracts for the European Commission and before that she worked mainly on community based natural resource management in Mozambique and various Latin American countries and pursued her PhD on community participatory tools and education for sustainability.
+Prior to the UN, she worked on Environmental and Food Security Framework Contracts for the European Commission and before that she worked mainly on community based natural resource management in Mozambique and various Latin American countries and pursued her postgraduate research on community participatory tools and education for sustainability.
 She holds a master’s degree in foreign cooperation.

 Edwina joins the unit as a Programme Management Assistant.
 She has over eight years of experience in the fields of programme management, finance, budget and administration and prior to joining the team, she worked in various UN offices, that is the UNEP Africa Office as a Finance and Budget Assistant, the Ecosystems Division under the Nairobi Convention Secretariat as a Programme Management Assistant and in UNON as a Treasury assistant.
 Before joining the UN, Edwina worked in the private sector providing support in the fields of finance, budget and administration.